gutiluis/Techdegree-project-5/README.md

 ## What I Learned:

-# sqlite3 relational db file
+# SQLite relational db file

 # what is flask-sqlalchemy
     - __tablename__ is assumed with flasksqlalchemy extension within the model